Eptagone/Vite.AspNetCore/README.md

 }
 ```

-> **Note:** Don't forget to start the Vite Dev Server before running your application.
+> **Note:** The middleware will start the Vite Dev Server for you.
+You don't need to run it manually.
+But remember, you need to have your package.json file in your project root folder.

 ### The Vite Manifest